C2E CODES OF CONDUCT (COC) FOR SUPPLIERS

 B. Contract Labor Requirements (if applicable)

-Factories that recruit or employ foreign contract workers shall ensure that these workers are
+Factories that recruit or employ foreign contract workers shall ensure that these workers are treated fairly and on an equal basis with its local workers.

 C. Discrimination

-Factories shall employ workers on the basis of their ability to do the job, not on the basis
+Factories shall employ workers on the basis of their ability to do the job, not on the basis of their personal characteristics or beliefs.

 D. Forced Labor